dwyl/stream-to-s3/README.md

 (and I don't encourage others to do the **exit 0** "hack" unless <br />
 there's some sensitive config you don't want to open-source...)

-. . .
-transform the data in the stream how ever you need to and pipe the output to S3 using Knox putStream().
-This is the true power of node.js

 ## Useful Links

 Node.js Docs for Readable Streams: